 Habitat for Humanity

 South Hampton Roads Habitat for Humanity, Inc. is the local affiliate of Habitat for Humanity International and sponsor of the Virginia Wesleyan Chapter of Habitat for Humanity.
 Local affiliates throughout the world carry out the Habitat mission to eliminate poverty housing and make decent shelter a matter of conscience and action.
 Habitat invites people from all walks of life to work together in partnership to help build houses for low-income families throughout the 7 cites of South Hampton Roads.
-The Virginia Wesleyan Chapter has built three houses since 1997.
+The Virginia Wesleyan Chapter has built five houses since 1997.

-Imagine: Wesleyan's Alternative Break Program
+Imagine: Alternative Breaks

 Past teams have traveled as near as Northern Virginia to work with the homeless and as far as Mississippi to rebuild after Hurricane Katrina.
 International sites have included the Dominican Republic and Costa Rica.

 Marlins Make A Difference Days

 Modeled after the National Day of Service in October, students fan out across Hampton Roads to serve the community on designated days in the fall and spring.

 Marlins Vote is Virginia Wesleyan College’s campus election engagement program featuring a voter registration drive and issues education.